Zaire: Mobutu

 In 1965, as in 1960, the division of power in Congo-Léopoldville (a former Belgian colony) between President and Parliament led to a stalemate and threatened the country's stability.
 Joseph-Désiré Mobutu again seized power.
 Unlike the first time, however, Mobutu assumed the presidency, rather than remaining behind the scenes.
 From 1965, Mobutu dominated the political life of the country, restructuring the state on more than one occasion, and claiming the title of "Father of the Nation".
+He announced the renaming of the country as the Republic of Zaire on 27 October 1971.

-When, under the authenticité policy of the early 1970s, Zairians were obliged to adopt "authentic" names, Mobutu dropped Joseph-Désiré and officially changed his name to Mobutu Sese Seko Kuku Ngbendu Wa Za Banga, or, more commonly, Mobutu Sésé Seko, roughly meaning "the all-conquering warrior, who goes from triumph to triumph".
+When, under the authenticité policy of the early 1970s, Zairians were obliged to adopt "authentic" African names rather than European monikers.
+Mobutu dropped Joseph-Désiré and officially changed his name to Mobutu Sese Seko Kuku Ngbendu Wa Za Banga, or, more commonly, Mobutu Sésé Seko, roughly meaning "the all-conquering warrior, who goes from triumph to triumph".

 In retrospective justification of his 1965 seizure of power, Mobutu later summed up the record of the First Republic as one of "chaos, disorder, negligence, and incompetence".
 Rejection of the legacy of the First Republic went far beyond rhetoric.
 In the first two years of its existence, the new regime turned to the urgent tasks of political reconstruction and consolidation.
 Creating a new basis of legitimacy for the state, in the form of a single party, came next in Mobutu's order of priority.

 A third imperative was to expand the reach of the state in the social and political realms, a process that began in 1970 and culminated in the adoption of a new constitution in 1974.
 By 1976, however, this effort had begun to generate its own inner contradictions, thus paving the way for the resurrection of a Bula Matari ("the breaker of rocks") system of repression and brutality.